leoluyi/RCrawler101_201605_Week2/README.md

 A tutorial of Crawler in R.

-This material is modified from mansunkuo's work by leoluyi.
-All
+This material is modified from [Mansunkuo](http://mansunkuo.github.io/) 's work by leoluyi.
+All rights reserved by Agilearning.

 - [Slides](http://leoluyi.github.io/RCrawler101_201605_Week2/)